mantidproject/mantid/docs/source/tutorials/python_in_mantid/algorithms_and_workspaces/05_group_ws_py.rst

 ===========================

-A WorkspaceGroup is a workspace which acts as a container for other workspaces.
-A WorkspaceGroup may be formed from any type of workspace and constructed on an arbitrary basis.
-WorkspaceGroups are also used to store multi-period data at ISIS.
+A :ref:`WorkspaceGroup` is a workspace which acts as a container for other workspaces.
+A WorkspaceGroup may be formed from any type of workspace and constructed on an arbitrary basis. :ref:`WorkspaceGroup <WorkspaceGroups>` are also used to store multi-period data at ISIS.

-"A workspace group is essentially an array of workspaces."
+"*A workspace group is essentially an array of workspaces*."

 Determine if this is a groups workspace